YDS: The Clare Spark Blog

 [Added, Dec.15, 2010: Narcissistic personality disorder is being dropped from DSM-V. We don't know why.
 Has Obama become more dangerous since November 2 as his narcissistic supplies fade away?
 Dinesh D'Souza diagnoses him as a post-colonialist; Dick Morris sees him as a conventional social democrat (not a communist).
 His most left-leaning base is predicting a one-term presidency.
 And I continue to be baffled, but most impressed by the incoherence of both political parties, and his erratic behavior, moving from committed radical to "centrist" compromiser as opportunistic and a sign of his determination to stay in power.
 Meanwhile, Robert Reich calls for a vast new statist initiative to reinstate the WPA, rebuild the country's infrastructure, financed with a perfectly reasonable 70 % federal income tax on the idle, non-consuming enough rich.
 Thorstein Veblen, where are you when we need you?

 I had a thought that was cut off on Facebook.
 All this speculation about Obama’s mental states sells books and rivets audience to the great mystery of his personality.
 I say, go back to the coalitions that comprise both major parties and ask yourself how you could please everyone in your party if you were president.
 The No Label, neo-moderate solution is yet another evasion of the conflicting interests that have always characterized our democracy, and that no amount of compromise can resolve.
 We are not yet fully modern.
 Remnants of tribalism, antiquity, and feudalism remain undefeated and there is little agreement on what is truly “modern.”
-Is the essence of modernity irrationalism?
-I hope not.

 October 5, 2009